 Our Ag in the Classroom educator works with Livingston County school districts (Grades PreK-12) to foster awareness, understanding, and appreciation of how agriculture impacts our everyday lives.
 The goal is to help educate students, teachers, and our community about agriculture and food systems.
 This is done by developing innovative lessons that mirror what is going on in the community.

 During the 2021-22 school year, our program reached over 14,000 student contacts.

 Thousands of farm products are in the world around us - on our plates, in the clothes we wear, in the medicine that makes us well, and in Earth-friendly fuels and plastics.
-With less than 2% of our population involved in production agriculture, many don't know the source of their food and fiber.
+With less than 2% of our population involved in production agriculture, many don't understand the scope of agricultural products.

-In celebration of New York agriculture, volunteers throughout the state read a book with an agricultural theme to first and second graders.
+In celebration of New York agriculture, volunteers throughout the state read a book with an agricultural theme to students.
 Students and teachers also benefit from hands-on lessons and receive follow up activities.
 The book is then donated to the school or classroom library with a bookplate recognizing the donor and NY Agricultural Literacy Week.

 All lessons and activities align with NYS and Common Core Learning Standards.